 O.R.C.
 Sec.
 2953.32

 Sealing of conviction record or bail forfeiture record.
-Application may be made at the expiration of three years after the offender's final discharge if convicted of a third degree felony, four years if two felonies, five years if 3-5 felonies or at the expiration of one year after the offender's final discharge if convicted of a misdemeanor or fourth or fifth degree felonly.
+Application may be made at the expiration of 3 years after the offender's final discharge if convicted of 1 or 2 third degree felonies, or at the expiration of 1 year after the offender's final discharge if convicted of 1 or more fourth or fifth degree felonies.
 Final discharge means after serving sentence, completing parole, paid all fines, paid all restitution.
 However, "sentence" does not include payment of court costs.

 First- or second-degree felonies cannot be expunged from the record.
 Violent crimes with first-degree misdemeanor or felony charges cannot be expunged, with the exception of first-degree misdemeanor convictions for inciting to violence (ORC 2917.01), assault (ORC 2903.13), riot (ORC 2917.03), or inducing panic (ORC 2917.31).
 Also